vp2346/NLP-Projects/README.md

 Sentiment Analysis for IMDB movie reviews using Keras LSTM and CNN models with pretrained word embedding.

 ## Summerization
-Keras LSTM encoder-decoder with and without attention networks for Summarization
+Keras unidirectional LSTM encoder-decoder with and without attention networks to predict the title of an article given the first sentence of that article.